RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Abrogate
       - formally annul or repeal a law through an act of legislation, constitutional authority, or custom.
   - To bind the crown
-    - Parliament adds ‘This Act binds the Crown’ to actually bind, otherwise crown is above law in most states
+    - Parliament adds 'This Act binds the Crown' to actually bind, otherwise crown is above law in most states
     - Crown includes governor-general, the police force, and the public prosecutors who bring criminal actions
   - Penal statute
     - heavy fines and jail sentences for offences committed under it.
-    -  ‘narrow construction’ to the provisions
+    -  'narrow construction' to the provisions
       - Use the interpretation that favors the accused (lighter punishment)
     - Presumption that benefit provisions should be given a broad construction
       - Social welfare, pensions, etc.